arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 - RS-485 connection wire as recommended by the standard specification (x3):
 - STP/UTP 24-18AWG (Unterminated) 100-130 Ω rated
 - STP/UTP 22-16AWG (Terminated) 100-130 Ω rated
+- Power cables for supply and load: Wires with a cross-sectional area ranging from 13.3 mm² to 21.2 mm², corresponding to AWG sizes 6 to 4.

 ### Software Requirements